 What is the dress code during an average work day?

 Everyone dresses in business casual, but we want you to be comfortable while you work.

 A collared shirt is required for men.
 Nice jeans without holes or rips and clean sneakers are permitted.

 A good rule of thumb is “dress as if you’re meeting Ron Paul for lunch at his house.”

 What does the average week look like in the YAL office?

 It’s hard to say between semesters and departments, but the office is always buzzing with work.
-To get a general gist of what each department does please look at the descriptions above.

 Do I ever have to run and get coffee for staff?

 YAL prides itself on semester programs with REAL work experience.
 You will never be asked to go and get coffee for someone.
 While there will always be entry level work it will always be work that each and every staff member has also had to do at some point as well.
 Also, we have free coffee at the office.

 - “YAL’s Communications Fellowship gave me valuable experience in every major aspect of communications work.
 After this fellowship, I now feel confident in pursuing a full-time career in this field because of all the opportunities Young Americans for Liberty’s program gave me.” – Amber Loveshe, Communications Intern – Summer 2017